 Summer in Canada can be beautiful and enjoyable, but along with the warm weather comes the need for air conditioning.
 However, it is important to take care of your air conditioning unit to ensure it can handle the strain of constant use during the summer months.
-Below are some tips on how to minimise strain on our AC units this summer.
+Below are some tips on how to minimize strain on our AC units this summer.

 Regular Maintenance